noshiobec/Supply-Chain-Excel-Project/README.md

 #### 1. Supplier Quantity Sheet

-- **Vendor Name Issue**:
-  Two similar entries, "Abata" and "abatz", were flagged for potential duplication.
-Further investigation or contact with the data owner was needed to clarify if these refer to the same vendor.

 - **Data Types**:
   Columns were checked to ensure each field was of the correct type, such as integers for quantities and dates formatted correctly.